stencila/stencila/docs/reference/tasks/README.md

 ## Introduction

 Stencila Tasks provide a way for you do define what gets done, and when, in your project.
 They are built on top of the [`Taskfile`](https://taskfile.dev/usage) format and [`task`](https://github.com/go-task/task), a `Taskfile` runner implemented in Go.
 Stencila Tasks is a library of `Taskfiles` containing tasks commonly used for running and publishing executable documents.
-Stencila Tasks also include extensions to the `Taskfile` format to support auto-generation of tasks, running them (or not) based on file changes, and running them according to a time schedule.
+Stencila Tasks also include extensions to the `Taskfile` format to support auto-generation of tasks, automatically running tasks in response to file changes, and running them according to a time schedule.

 The Stencila CLI has a [`tasks` command](../cli/tasks) which provides subcommands for working with `Taskfiles` including:

+- `detect`: automatically detect which tasks are required for a project and add them to a project `Taskfile`
 - `list`: list, filter, and search for, tasks within the Stencila Tasks library or a project `Taskfile`
-- `detect`: automatically detect which tasks are required for a project and add them to a project `Taskfile`
 - `run`: manually run one or more tasks within a project `Taskfile`
-- `watch`: automatically run tasks within a project `Taskfile` when there are changes in the project
+- `watch`: automatically run tasks within a project `Taskfile` when there are changes to files, or when they are scheduled

 The Stencila Rust library has a [`tasks` crate](https://github.com/stencila/stencila/tree/master/rust/tasks) provides Rust `struct`s and functions for working with the `Taskfile` format and interfacing with the `task` Go binary.